ieatglu3/animatium-api/README.md

 # Animatium API
-Thread-safe Kotlin library for providing a server-side API access for the Animatium client mod.
+Library for providing a server-side API for the Animatium minecraft mod.

 ---
 ## Usage